 - Richard Barry, Director of Institutional Research (past co-chair)

-- Katie Krimmel, Associate Dean, Leadership, Innovation and the Liberal Arts Center (LILAC)
+- Katie Krimmel, Associate Dean, Career and Civic Engagement Center

 - Alice Lesnick, Associate Dean for Global Engagement